Nxele/PinYourAddressOnTheMap/README.md

 link to the code : https://github.com/Nxele/PinYourAddressOnTheMap/blob/master/build.gradle

-#### 3. now configure build.gradle on your app level by adding Compile Dependencies for the map,location and Okhhpt
+#### 3. now configure build.gradle on your app level layer by adding Compile Dependencies for the map,location and Okhttp

 please see the build.gradle from the PinYourAddressOnTheMap project
 ```